paranext/paranext-multi-extension-template/README.md

 - `dist/` is a generated folder containing the built extension files
 - `release/` is a generated folder containing zips of the built extension files

+> See the [Extension Anatomy wiki page](https://github.com/paranext/paranext-extension-template/wiki/Extension-Anatomy) for more information about the various files that comprise extensions and their relationships to each other.

 <!-- BEGIN SYNC [Install-Part1] version 07-28-2025 -->

 ## To install